Australia Reports More Than 2,000 New COVID-19 Cases For 3rd Day - UrduPoint

 Australia Reports More Than 2,000 New COVID-19 Cases For 3rd Day

-Australia has reported more than 2,000 coronavirus cases for the third consecutive day as the country continues to battle the third wave of COVID-19 infections

 CANBERRA, Oct.
-2 (UrduPoint / Pakistan Point News - 2nd Oct, 2021 ) :Australia has reported more than 2,000 coronavirus cases for the third consecutive day as the country continues to battle the third wave of COVID-19 infections.
+3 (UrduPoint / Pakistan Point News - 3rd Oct, 2021 ) --:Australia has reported more than 2,000 coronavirus cases for the third consecutive day as the country continues to battle the third wave of COVID-19 infections.

 There were 2,355 locally-acquired COVID-19 infections reported nationwide on Saturday morning, marking the third straight day and only fourth since the start of the pandemic with more than 2,000 new cases.